Self Injury and Suicidal Behavior

 Barent Walsh, Ph.D. has written extensively and presented internationally on the topic of self-destructive behavior.
 He is the author of Treating Self-Injury: A Practical Guide 2nd edition, Guilford Press, (2014).
 This volume has been translated into Polish and Japanese.
 In addition, Dr. Walsh is co-developer (with Screening for Mental Health of Wellesley, MA) of “Act to Prevent Self-Injury,” a prevention program with DVD for high schools.
 Dr. Walsh has presented on self-injury in London, Edinburg, Vienna, Stuttgart, Ulm, Oslo, Dubai, Tokyo, Beijing, Montevideo, Mexico City, Montreal, Toronto, Winnipeg, and throughout the United States.

-Dr. Walsh is the Executive Director Emeritus and Senior Clinical Consultant at The Bridge, a human service agency headquartered in Worcester, MA.
+Dr. Walsh is the Executive Director Emeritus and Senior Clinical Consultant at Open Sky Community Services, a human service agency headquartered in Worcester, MA.
 Dr. Walsh is a Lecturer on Psychiatry, Harvard Medical School at Cambridge Health Alliance, Cambridge, MA.

 For more information, please contact: